We are Children’s Minnesota

 Award-winning pediatric care

-In 2019, Children’s Minnesota was once again named by U.S. News & World Report, which ranked us among the best in the country in four key areas: pulmonology, diabetes and endocrinology, neonatology, and nephrology (in partnership with M Health Masonic Children’s Hospital).
-We were also honored to earn re-verification as a Level I pediatric trauma center and be the state’s first Level I children’s surgery center.
+In 2020, Children’s Minnesota was once again recognized by U.S. News & World Report, which ranked us among the best in the country in pulmonology.
+We were also named an LGBTQ Health Care Equality Top Performer by the Human Rights Campaign Foundation, scoring 90 out of 100 points in the Healthcare Equality Index.
+We carried the distinctions as a Level I pediatric trauma center and Level I children’s surgery center.
+In addition, our environmental performance and excellence in sustainability earned the Environmental Excellence Award from Practice Greenhealth.
 Local honors included the recognition of nearly 200 Children’s Minnesota physicians as Top Doctors by Mpls.St.Paul Magazine.

 Spotlight on amazing

 As a charitable organization, Children’s Minnesota relies on financial donations to help us improve kids’ health and enhance the patient care experience.
-Many thanks to all donors for their passion and commitment to helping us provide the very best for kids as a critical asset to the community.
+Many thanks to all donors for their passion and commitment to helping us provide the very best for kids.

 Jennifer L. Soderholm